If a housing association injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a housing association accident, we can help.
 Whether your injuries were caused by a slip, trip, fall or other incident, you may be entitled to claim compensation.

 You can make a compensation claim for an accident in a public place with the help and support of a personal injury solicitor.

 You are not alone

-When renting properties to tenants, public bodies such as housing associations must abide by certain rules to ensure that the property is maintained in a sanitary condition, and that residents are not put in danger due to poor maintenance.
+When renting properties to tenants, public bodies such as housing associations must abide by certain regulations.
+These rules exist to help ensure that properties are maintained in a sanitary condition and that residents are not put in danger due to poor maintenance.

 Failure to perform regular checks and implement a program of repairs could result in tenants sustaining injuries or illnesses ranging from cuts and lacerations to burn and scald injuries, to serious respiratory problems, such as asthma.